 Whenever you are in an Element's edit mode, the right panel will show its Content and Settings Tab.
 All elements have a Content and a Settings Tab.
 The Settings tab has specific settings to that element like background colors and columns.
 Each element has different settings options.
-You can click on the Element Settings Tab to check out the settings available for text elements.
-Then, click Done to leave the element edit mode.
+Click Done to leave the element edit mode.

 Duplicating and Deleting Elements

-Proposals in GleanView don't have pages, they only have sections.
+Proposals in GleanQuote don't have pages, they only have sections.
 Sections are how you're able to organize certain subjects within a proposal.
-It helps your final customers to navigate the proposal as well.
+It helps your customers navigate the proposal as well.

 You'll notice a + below your initial section.
 When you click that button, two other buttons will show up.
 With them you can Add a Blank Section or Add an entire Template.

 You can navigate to different sections in the editor using the Jump to Section drop down in the top navigation bar.
 You can easily reorder sections around by clicking and holding the three horizontal line icon next to each section name in the drop down and dragging it to where you want it.